 A high-performing team is one that’s more than the sum of its parts.
 It brings the best out of its people and its people bring their best.
 They share a common purpose, goals and identity.
 Success isn’t just what they achieve together but how and at what cost.

-• Is a team that achieves results but has dysfunctional internal and external relationships, high performing?
+• Is it a team that achieves results, but has dysfunctional internal and external relationships?

-• Is it a team who cares sincerely about each other and puts dynamics, relationships and cohesion above results and output?
+• Is it a team that truly cares about each other and prioritises relationships and cohesion above achieving results?

 The five conditions for high performing teams.